BeamMW/docs-gitbook/node/validating-mode.md

 # Validating Mode

-By default, Beam Node operates as "validating mode," meaning mining is disabled.
+By default, the Beam Node operates as "validating mode," meaning mining is disabled.
 For more information on Beam mining and how-to Mine Beam, see our Beam Mining Guide.&#x20;

 Nodes set in "Validating mode" perform a critical component to the overall health and safety of the Beam network by: